By Scott Slayton

 5. How could I be misunderstood?

-The lesson I learned from this was that there was nothing to be gained by questioning the decision to nominate Trump, which at this point was in the past.
-The Presidential contest was primarily between Donald Trump and Hillary Clinton.
+The lesson I learned was that there was nothing to be gained by questioning the decision to nominate Biden or Trump, which at this point was in the past.
+The Presidential contest prior was primarily between Donald Trump and Hillary Clinton.
 I failed to think through how people would interpret my concerns about one candidate as an endorsement of the other.
 My post brought no light or grace to the situation and only brought confusion.

 Stop and think before you post.
 Are you communicating clearly and is there a possible way for a significant number of people to misunderstand you?